DrZhivago1/Nirvana/README.md

 # Nirvana
 Adds a new joy source, similar to meditation (done in a private room).
-Mod remade due to some arbitrary rules that are not being stated.

 Mortals <br />
 Accruing <br />